EolnMsuk/SkipCord-2/README.md

   - Use the new link (at bottom) to invite your bot to the server.

 ## 2) Project Folder & Files
-Create a file named `.env` with contents like:
+Create a new text file named `.env` with contents your token:

    BOT_TOKEN=YOUR_BOT_TOKEN_HERE

-- Save the .env file in the same folder as the following:
+- Save the .env file in the same folder as the rest:
    1. **bot.py** (bot code)
    2. **config.py** (settings)
    3. **.env** (stores BOT_TOKEN)